jinghuazhao/Computational-Statistics/docs/WEB.md

 wget --no-check-certificate https://omicscience.org/apps/pgwas/data/all.grch37.tabix.gz.tbi
 ```

+## lftp

-## Sophisticated file transfer program
+This is a sophisticated file transfer program.

-Non-interactive authentication for both `ftp` and `sftp` can be anabled by`lftp`, which can be installed with
+Non-interactive authentication for both `ftp` and `sftp` can be enabled by `lftp`, which can be installed with
 ```bash
 # Fedora
 sudo dnf install lftp